w3f/apk-proofs/README.md

 Individual BLS signatures on the same message can be aggregated into a single signature that can be verified in constant time, given the verifier knows the aggregate public key of the set of the actual signers [[1]](https://eprint.iacr.org/2018/483).
 However, computing the aggregate public key is linear in the number of the actual signers and requires the verifier to know the individual public keys.

-This repo contains PoC implementations as well as formalisations for custom succinct arguments of correctness of the aggregate public key, given the verifier knows a commitment to the list of public keys of all the eligible signers.
+We avoid such heavy computation for verifiers that are constrained resource-wise and computation-wise (e.g., mobile phones, smart contracts on  blockchains) by desining custom non-interactive succinct arguments of knowledge (SNARKs) that compute and ensure the correctness of an apk, i.e., an aggregated public key of actual signers.
+This repo contains PoC implementations as well as formalisations for our custom SNARKs for apk, given the verifier knows only a commitment to the list of public keys of all the eligible signers and a bitmask identifying the actuall sigers of a message.

 See [a code example](bw6/examples/recursive.rs) for a sketch of a blockchain light client design exploiting such proofs.